johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 The CMSK is available in the Defender portal for all Microsoft Sentinel customers that have onboarded to the unified SecOps platform.
 For more information on connecting a Microsoft Sentinel workspace, see [Microsoft Sentinel in the Defender portal](/azure/sentinel/microsoft-sentinel-defender-portal).

+Bring the best processes from your non-Microsoft ticketing system to the CMSK.
+SecOps teams should consider these foundational features as they plan to make case maanagement fit their needs.

+- Define your own case workflow with custom status values
+- Decide how to assign tasks and configure due dates
+- Handle escalations and complex cases by linking multiple incidents to a case
+- Link an incident to multiple cases to spread the work out and track SLAs
+- Manage access to your cases using RBAC

 | Cases feature | Minimum permissions required |
 |---|---|
 | View only</br>- case queue</br>- case details</br>- tasks</br>- comments</br>- case audits | Microsoft Defender XDR Unified RBAC</br>Security operations > Security data basics (read)|
 | Create and Manage</br>- cases and case tasks</br>- assign</br>- update status</br>- link and unlink incidents | Microsoft Defender XDR Unified RBAC</br>Security operations > Alerts (manage)|
 | Customize case status options | Microsoft Defender XDR Unified RBAC</br>Authorization and setting > Core Security settings (manage)|

-Bring the best processes from your non-Microsoft ticketing system to the CMSK.
-SecOps teams

 Here are some of the priorities that are important to us as we work towards a robust case management experience: